sdatla/Twitter-/README.md

 - User can compose a new tweet by tapping on a compose button.

-- User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
-(Partially complete as controls do not working..will fix).
+- User can tap on a tweet to view it, with controls to retweet, favorite, and reply. (retweet control implemented. but not favorite and reply..will fix).

 <img src="https://github.com/sdatla/Twitter-/blob/master/hw3.gif" />